Optimize WordPress Website Speed (LiteSpeed Plugin)

 4. Removes unused CSS.

-After plugin has been activated follow thse steps to enable QUIC.cloud:
+After the plugin has been activated, follow these steps to enable QUIC.cloud:

-• Click "LiteSpeed Cache ➜ General" in left side admin menu.
+• Click "LiteSpeed Cache ➜ General" in the left-side admin menu.

 • Follow the instructions on quic.cloud app and configure the QUIC.cloud CDN.